DundeeRJam/Resources/EDUKIT1/LEDS/CONTROLLING_LEDS/SCRATCH/Controlling_LEDS_Scratch.md

 # Controlling LED's with Scratch

 ## Introduction
-Within this worksheet you are going to learn how to connect and control LED's with a Raspberry Pi through scratch code.
+Within this worksheet you are going to learn how to connect and control LEDs with a Raspberry Pi through scratch code.

 ## Equipment We Will Be Using
 To complete this worksheet you will require: